top of page

 Steve is the president and founder of The RightCare Foundation, Inc., an Arizona non-profit corporation and 501(c)(3) Public Charity, founded in 2010.
 RightCare exists to advocate for and promote best practice care in local communities.

-Laura Vineyard
+Lara Vineyard

 Education Committee Co-Chairperson